kohesive/elasticsearch-data-import-handler/README.md

 * time zone offsets for any source SQL server (currently substitution times into SQL are local timezone of client)
 * allow date patterns in target index names
 * allow alias swapping at end of loading to a new index (add verifiers before swap?)
+* streaming from MySQL replication
+* other forms of streaming?